Rose Pruning Basics

 - Do not remove more than one-third of the canes at any one time.
 If you have let your climber go for many years, prune out the old canes gradually each year.

-February and also throughout the growing season.
+February and may also be trimmed lightly throughout the growing season.
 Do not remove more than one-third of the growth at one time.